Efficient nonparametric estimation with difference-in-differences in the presence of network dependence and interference: Methods

 In finite samples, the choice of $\omega$ may be influential in constructing an accurate variance estimator.
 Prior knowledge on the dependency structure of the data can be used to choose $\omega$.
 For instance, if $K$-neighborhood dependency is assumed, then a reasonable $\omega$ may be the uniform kernel that gives a weight of 1 to distances $s \leq K$ and weight 0 otherwise.
-In the Supplementary Material, the sources of dependence in $\phi_i(\boldO_i)$ are discussed under different assumptions on the data generating process.
+In general, choosing $\omega$ is an open problem; in the Supplementary Material, the suggestion provided by \citet{leung_causal_2022} is reviewed.
+Additionally, in the Supplementary Material, the sources of dependence in $\phi_i(\boldO_i)$ are discussed under different assumptions on the data generating process, which may aid in choosing $\omega$.